MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 [!include [banner](includes/banner.md)]

-This article describes how to set up the Inventory Visibility allocation feature in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes how to set up the Inventory Visibility add-in inventory allocation feature in Microsoft Dynamics 365 Intelligent Order Management.

+For information about the Inventory Visibility add-in, see [Inventory Visibility Add In](/dynamics365/supply-chain/inventory/inventory-visibility).
+For information on how to add the Inventory Visibility add-in as a provider in Intelligent Order Management, see [Set up Inventory Visibility provider](set-up-inventory-visibility-provider.md).

-## Terminology
+## Key terms

 The following terms and concepts are useful in discussions of inventory allocation: